calsfu/AutonomousTrike/README_Software.md

 ## Overview

 This project controls an **autonomous trike** equipped with GPS, cameras, and obstacle sensors.
-The trike uses global navigation (GPS) combined with local obstacle avoidance for safe outdoor navigation without pre-built maps.
+The trike uses global navigation (GPS) combined with local obstacle avoidance for outdoor navigation without pre-built maps.

 ### How ROS2 Works in This Project